TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

       - We can use wavetable synthesis for faster sample generation.
   - According to the [Fourier Theorem](#the-fourier-theorem), all signals can be broken into a summation of sine waves.
   - To play multiple pitches simultaneously (chords), we can apply [additive synthesis](#additive-synthesis) to combine signals together.

-In the next post, we'll dive deeper into audio synthesis in embedded systems and engineer a simple tone generator.